ademsuslu/ademsuslu/README.md

 <img src="https://raw.githubusercontent.com/bedirkoc/bedirkoc/output/snake.svg" alt="Snake animation" />

-I worked in the Frontend field for 6 months, focusing on technologies such as JavaScript, ReactJS and Redux Toolkit, Mui.
-During this process, I advanced myself and gained significant experience in the field of customer relationship management (CRM).
-During this period, I gained experience in JavaScript, ReactJS and Redux Toolkit with the projects I developed ♥️
+I have been actively working in front-end and full-stack development for more than 2 years.
+During this time, I have specialized in technologies such as JavaScript, ReactJS, Redux Toolkit and MUI and developed user-friendly and performance-oriented developments.
+Especially with the experiences I gained in the fields of customer relationship management (CRM) and E-commerce, Marketplace, I have strengthened my development in understanding user needs, making solution-oriented design and adding value to work pieces.

+I am currently making improvements for e-commerce services, especially using Next.js and Prisma.
+In my projects, I work on secure, scalable and dynamic solutions to best meet the needs of users.
+I had the opportunity to successfully implement very important e-commerce functions such as basket management, stock tracking, payment integrations and user experience-oriented design.
+I also increase the code content using TypeScript and ensure its sustainability by minimizing errors ❤️.

 [Medium: SQL Nedir?
 Temel Kavramlar ve Kullanım Alanları](https://medium.com/@ademsuslu9080/sql-nedir-temel-kavramlar-ve-kullan%C4%B1m-alanlar%C4%B1-c01a7b9ab8fd)

 [Medium: Yazılım Geliştiricilerin Vazgeçilmez İş Ortağı Github](https://medium.com/@ademsuslu9080/git-hub-yaz%C4%B1l%C4%B1m-geli%C5%9Ftiricilerin-vazge%C3%A7ilmez-i%CC%87%C5%9F-orta%C4%9F%C4%B1-a168ebc33f90)